tonyskidmore/titanic-ml-model/README.md

 Scoring is the process of evaluating the quality or accuracy of the predictions made by the machine learning model.
 This often involves comparing the predicted values against actual known values (ground truth) and computing various metrics like accuracy, precision, recall, F1 score, etc.

 In our example we will use the `score.py` as part of a process to host an online endpoint of our model that we can send data to via a HTTP request.
-Foe this we will use the Microsoft [azureml-inference-server-http](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-inference-server-http) Python package.
+For this we will use the Microsoft [azureml-inference-server-http](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-inference-server-http) Python package.